Age is Just a Number While Walking 120 kms on Camino De Santiago

 Reshmi Chakraborty

-Reshmi is the co-founder of Silver Talkies.
+Reshmi is the former co-founder and editor of Silver Talkies.
 She loves books, travel and photography.

 Post a comment